umasse/khcoaching/content/coaching_services.md

 <p class="checked mb-5">Improve your sense of <strong>joy, calm</strong> and well-being.</p>
 <p><strong>Explore what your vision looks like</strong> and decide on which <strong>first step</strong> you'll take TODAY to get there.</p>
 <p class="has-text-centered">
-<a class="button cta rounded primary-btn raised" href="https://appointmentcalendarkarinholley.as.me/?appointmentType=32552403">Book a Grow Chemistry Call</a></p>
+<a class="button cta rounded primary-btn raised" href="https://appointmentcalendarkarinholley.as.me/?appointmentType=32552403">Book a Grow Discovery Call</a></p>
 </div>
 <div class="column is-6 is-offset-1">
     <img src="/images/karin/k14.jpg" alt/>